vizor-games/jac/Readme.md

 If profile name matches multiple generic profiles it not defined which profile will be used.

+>  If running on Ruby 2.4+ you can use named captures in generic profiles.
+> Named captures will be stored in `c.named_captures` as `Hash`.

 ## License

 jac is licensed under the MIT licence.
 Please see the [LICENSE](LICENSE) for more information.